 This program is now nearly thirty years old, beginning to emerge as a national treasure.
 Looking back, it is pleasing that it had humble, even deplorable, origins.
 As American cities lost their industrial focus, many homes in the neighborhood of former factories have been abandoned, getting torn down in random patterns.
 Industrial cities of the East Coast were tightly packed to save land costs and time commuting to work; the fashion of "row houses" evolved without any space between neighbors sharing a "party" wall.
 When a row house was torn down, there emerged a scabrous ghost, because the wallpapered interior walls were exposed and looked pretty hideous.
 It eventually became illegal to leave a scabrous building, leading to elaborate legal conventions about responsibility for the cost of covering exposed surfaces with concrete stucco.
 During the last half of the Twentieth Century, stucco was generally an improvement.

 Since graffiti vandalism has declined nationwide in the past twenty years, it is difficult to claim that one public initiative in Philadelphia cleaned it up.
 But it might be true.
-Then-Mayor Wilson Goode formed an AntiGrafitti Network, essentially a think tank for concerned citizens, floundering about for a solution to an appalling problem.
-Somehow the inspired idea arose that the graffiti artists might be channelled into better directions if given professional art lessons, and working materials.
-A West-Coast artist named Jane Golden was hired to supervise what has become a multimillion dollar project, overseen by some sort of guiding hand pushing the whole city into becoming part of a gigantic art project.
-Guides tell visitors that there are fifty employees involved in publicity and legal work, organizing artists, fund raising, organizing teams of painters at all levels of competence, helping oversee the general appropriateness of what is happening.
+Then-Mayor Wilson Goode formed an antigraffiti Network, essentially a think tank for concerned citizens, floundering about for a solution to an appalling problem.
+Somehow the inspired idea arose that the graffiti artists might be channeled into better directions if given professional art lessons, and working materials.
+A West-Coast artist named Jane Golden was hired to supervise what has become a multimillion-dollar project, overseen by some sort of guiding hand pushing the whole city into becoming part of a gigantic art project.
+Guides tell visitors that there are fifty employees involved in publicity and legal work, organizing artists, fundraising, organizing teams of painters at all levels of competence, helping oversee the general appropriateness of what is happening.
 And at the head of this team is Jane, a tornado of energy.

 There are inevitably political problems as well.
 The best examples are the several paintings of former Mayor Frank Rizzo, who is a hero to the Italian neighborhoods where they stand, but provoke riotous feelings in near-by black districts.
 Luck alone has confined the antagonisms to graffiti on the murals, viewed by some groups as enhancements on what begins as graffiti.
 No wonder the committees assigned to approving locations can take a long time to come to a decision.